Feb. 24, 2018. Celebrating the Life of the Deer with a Hide Tanning Workshop

 Oct.
 5, 2017.
 Joy Harjo performed at NMU for the Visiting Writers Series.

 Oct.
 9, 2017.
 Indigenous Peoples Day was a huge success!!
-Morning thunder was in the academic mall from 11am, followed by discussion and teaching, as well as a march through campus, and closing with a record-size round dance.
-Chi-miigwech to all students, faculty and staff who made it to these imporant events, and sacrificed their days to learn more about Indigenous resistance to Columbus day!
+Morning Thunder was in the academic mall from 11am, followed by discussion and teaching, as well as a march through campus, and closing with a record-size round dance.
+Chi-miigwech to all students, faculty and staff who made it to these important events, and sacrificed their days to learn more about Indigenous resistance to Columbus day!

 Wednesday, November 1 was Michigan Indian Treaty Day.
 Dr. Martin Reinhardt, chair/associate professor of Native American Studies at NMU and president of MIEC, conducted two presentations and a workshop at NMU on Treaty Education Day.
 The first presentation focused on Education Provisions within American Indian treaties.
 The second presentation highlighted food provisions.
 The evening workshop provided an opportunity for participants to engage in an analysis of treaty provisions using the Canons of Treaty Construction, and to create a poster about how the treaty provisions relate to a contemporary issue.
 These events were free of charge and open to the community.